Cinderpe1t/TBS_Robotics_RMRC_Motor_Setup/README.md

 - Q: how can we set a motor to keep a position?
 What is the unit of position in angle?
 - Q: how can we set a motor to keep a constant rotation?
 - Q: how can we run a motor backward?
-- Q: how can we know motor’s actual speed?
+- Q: how can we know a motor’s actual speed?
-- Q: how can you read motor’s error message?
+- Q: how can you read a motor’s error message?
-- Q: how can you recover the motor from error or fail status?
+- Q: how can you recover a motor from the error or fail status?
 - Q: What does Torque On do for the motor?